 We have an ongoing dedication to carbon neutrality.
 We haven’t reached our dream of being carbon neutral just yet, but it’s a factor in every decision we make.
 Here’s what we’ve done so far to edge us closer to our goal!

 Our quarterly magazine is printed in the UK by Park Communications.
-We use 100% vegetable oil based inks on paper containing 100% virgin fibre sourced from well-managed, responsible, FSC certified forests.
+In the past, we've use 100% vegetable oil based inks on paper containing 100% virgin fibre sourced from well-managed, responsible, FSC certified forests.
+However, from Issue 38 onwards PPQ will be printed on 100% recycled FSC® certified paper!

 Our books are printed by Pureprint Group Limited, who ensure our publications are carbon balanced with the World Land Trust.
 They were the first ever carbon neutral printer in the world back in 2002, too!